libktx/ktx/graphics/README.md

 A `use` inlined extension method is also available for `ShapeRenderer`, ensuring you won't have unbalanced `begin()` and `end()` calls.

+#### Cameras and viewports

+- `LetterboxingViewport` combines `ScreenViewport` and `FitViewport` behavior: it targets a specific aspect ratio and applies letterboxing like `FitViewport`, but it does not scale rendered objects when resized, keeping them in fixed size similarly to `ScreenViewport`.
+Thanks to customizable target PPI value, it is ideal for GUIs and can easily support different screen sizes.

 ### Usage examples

 Using a `Batch`: